amguerrero/sfdc-ci/delta-deployment/README.md

 ## How to use it?
 ### Before using Delta Deployment
-Before using it we need to make sure we change to `delta-deployment-core` directory and run `npm insttall`, after that we can change back to `delta-deployment` folder and run `npm install`.
+Before using it we need to make sure we change to `delta-deployment-core` directory and run `npm install`, after that we can change back to `delta-deployment` folder and run `npm install`.
 This only needs to be done once every time we change `delta-deployment-core` or `delta-deployment` code or every time we delete the `node_modules` sub-folders.

 Assuming we're in the root of the repository: